filipesabella/CalcPad/README.md

 It doesn't do any kind of file handling or http requests, as everything is stored using the browser's LocalStorage.

-It works ok on phones, and you can install it as an pwa.
+It works ok on phones, and you can install it as a PWA.

 ### Self-hosting the web version